 • It just doesn’t seem right to not have a full printed copy of certain materials like wills, legal documents, etc.

 It’s understandable that transitioning to a more digital lifestyle can be overwhelming.
-It is also understandable it may not fit everyones lifestyle.
-But what if you were able to help reduce pollution, and potentially make your life easier?
-Here are some ways to work a paperless organizing systems into your lifestyle.
+It may not fit everyone’s lifestyle.
+But given its potential to reduce pollution and make your life easier, it might be worth trying these strategies to work a paperless organizing systems into your lifestyle.

 - Start Small

-- An average tree can make roughly 5000-8000 sheets of copy paper.
-A typical paper copy of a cell phone bill is at least 5-10 pages.
-Start a paperless system with your cell phone bill.
-At the very least you will save 60-120 pages of paper a year!
-This small change can save one tree about every three years.
+An average tree can make roughly 5,000-8,000 sheets of copy paper.
+A typical paper copy of a cell phone bill is 5-10 pages.
+By going paperless with your cell phone bill, you will save at least 60-120 pages of paper a year— the equivalent of one tree about every three years.

-- Put a recycle bin or basket by your front door or where you sort your mail.
-Not only will this make tossing junk mail quick and easy it saves a LOT of trees.
-Paper can be recycled up to 5-7 times and still be useful!
+Put a recycle bin or basket by your front door or where you sort your mail.
+Not only will this make tossing junk mail quick and easy, it saves a LOT of trees.
+Paper can be recycled five to seven times and still be useful!

-- We know your intentions are good.
+We know your intentions are good.
 You want to read the magazines you receive.
 After all, the information is useful and keeps you connected to the world or new trends.
-Try an experiment.
-Stop one magazine from being delivered for 6 months.
-(Don’t panic, you can always start receiving the magazine again if you miss it).
+But we propose that you try an experiment.
+Stop one magazine from being delivered for six months.
+Don’t panic, you can always start receiving the magazine again!
 Gauge how often you actually miss receiving it.
-My guess is, you won’t.
+Our guess is, you won’t.
 Need further incentive?
 The magazine you receive is typically 32 pages thick.
 You can save about one tree every year by stopping your subscription AND you have less clutter to manage when the mail arrives.